‘Not easy to watch’: CMPD responds to viral video of officer striking woman in Steele Creek

 CHARLOTTE, N.C.
 (WBTV) - The Charlotte-Mecklenburg Police Department responded to a viral video circulating social media that appears to show an officer punching a woman’s legs multiple times while she is on the ground.

-The video was posted to Instagram on Monday and came after police said two people resisted arrest in the area of South Tryon Street and Arrowood Road in Steele Creek.
+The incident happened around 2 p.m. on Monday after police said two people resisted arrest around in the area of South Tryon Street and Arrowood Road in Steele Creek.
+A video was posted to Instagram shortly after the situation occurred.

-In a statement, CMPD said those people, a man and a woman, were smoking marijuana when officers approached them.
+In a statement released Tuesday, CMPD said the individuals, a man and a woman, were smoking marijuana when officers approached them.
 As police got close to them, the woman allegedly punched an officer in the face.
-Police said the man was armed with a 9 mm pistol.
+Police said the man was armed with a 9mm pistol.

 After the man and woman refused arrest, a “struggle” ensued, which led to one officer striking the woman’s thigh seven times with his knee before hitting her peroneal nerve ten times with a closed fist.